 On the capital side, Plan Bay Area assures that all vehicles are replaced at the end of their useful lives and receive all required rehabilitation on schedule, though large capital needs remain for other assets such as maintenance facilities and station upgrades to ensure the long-term health of the region's transit operations.
-(See Figure 8.)
+(See Figure 18.)
+In particular, a robust and efficient public transit network, anchored by expanded local service, is a linchpin of Plan Bay Area's land use strategy to promote future development around existing and planned transit nodes.
+The plan falls short in achieving two voluntary performance targets that are key indicators of a sustainable transit system: fully funded maintenance and state of good repair of existing capital assets; and transit operating funding necessary to meet the projected growth in non-auto mode share to 26 percent of all trips.

-Consistent with MTC's Transit Capital Priorities Policy, high-priority transit capital investments include revenue vehicles (buses, railcars and ferries), which are the Plan Bay Area's first priority for transit capital funds, as well as "fixed guideway" infrastructure (track, bridges, tunnels and power systems) and communications equipment to ensure the safe, reliable, and timely delivery of transit service throughout the region.
+Consistent with MTC's Transit Capital Priorities Policy, high-priority transit capital investments include revenue vehicles (buses, railcars and ferries) - which are Plan Bay Area's first priority for transit capital funds - as well as "fixed guideway" infrastructure (track, bridges, tunnels and power systems) and communications equipment to ensure the safe, reliable, and timely delivery of transit service throughout the region.